Behold His Glory- You Can Trust This Story

 How can we know if this is true?
 How can we find out if the books of the New Testament are accurate, reliable records of the teachings of Jesus Christ?

 In a court of law, the burden of proof for denying the credibility of an eyewitness falls on those who wish to undermine that credibility.
 An eyewitness should therefore be given the benefit of the doubt “unless we have clear evidence to the contrary.”1 Since, however, the New Testament books make great demands on people and their lifestyles, it seems fair to ask what is the evidence to support the historical reliability of these ancient documents.

+Historians use two standard tests for determining the historical reliability of an ancient document like the New Testament.
 The first test is the bibliographic test.
-This test asks three questions: 1) How many copies and fragments of copies do we have of a particular document?
+This test asks three questions: 1) How many copies and fragments of copies do we have?
 2) Are the copies basically the same, or do they show a wide variety of differences, indicating they have undergone an extensive amount of editing or redaction?
 3) What is the time gap between the dates of the copies we have and the approximate date on which the document was probably written?
-The more copies we have, the less editing they have undergone, and the closer the time gap, the more accurate they seem to be and the more reliable the text of the document is.
+The more copies we have, the more accurate they seem to be, and the closer the time gap, the more historically reliable the document’s text actually is.

 Using this test, how does the New Testament stack up?